nishmohan/kubernetes-Cluster-Auto-Healing/README.md

 # Kubernetes Cluster Health Checker and Auto-Healing
+Managing large-scale Kubernetes clusters manually is resource-intensive and error-prone.
+Frequent issues like pod failures, unresponsive nodes, and resource spikes can cause service degradation or outages.
+This project addresses these challenges by building a self-healing system with real-time monitoring, automated recovery, and dashboard visualization, reducing manual effort and improving system resilience.

  ## Project Goal
  1. Develop an automated health monitoring system for Kubernetes clusters, focusing on key metrics like node health, pod statuses, and resource utilization.